 - One-time close eligible the interim construction financing and the permanent end loan financing are combined into a single closing (no second closing needed because the original documents from the single closing specify the terms of the permanent financing).
 The lender may elect to activate coverage at closing so that the coverage includes the construction phase, or elect to activate coverage upon completion of the property and forego coverage during the construction phase. - Two-time close eligible defined as a construction loan that upon property completion (following construction period where lender manages draws/disbursements) is replaced by a permanent end loan evidenced by a new note signed by the borrowers and originated via a second closing in which the construction loan is replaced with the new permanent loan.
 The lender that provides the permanent financing may be different from the lender that provides the interim construction financing.
-In the twotime close scenario, the loan should be submitted as a refinance and not as Construction to Permanent. - Limited to 1-2 unit properties or a manufactured home. - Cash-out is not permitted for either one-time or two-time close loans.
-Cash to the borrower at closing that is reimbursement for documented borrower-paid construction expenses is not considered cash-out. - Transactions where the borrower uses the construction financing to: a) both purchase the lot and finance construction of the property ("purchase" as defined by the GSEs), or b) only finance construction of the property when title to the lot is owned prior to the application for construction financing ("limited cash-out" or "no cash-out" as defined by the GSEs) are permitted as one-time or two-time close loans.
+In the twotime close scenario, the loan should be submitted as a refinance and not as Construction to Permanent. - Limited to 1-2 unit properties, manufactured home, or a detached condominium. - Cash-out is not permitted for either one-time or two-time close loans.
+Cash to the borrower at closing that is reimbursement for documented borrower-paid construction expenses is not considered cash-out. - Transactions where the borrower uses the construction financing to: a) both purchase the lot and finance construction of the property ("purchase" as defined by the GSEs), or b) only finance construction of the property when title to the lot is owned either prior to the loan application or before the first advance from the construction financing ("limited cash-out" or "no cash-out" as defined by the GSEs) are permitted as one-time or two-time close loans.